Basilica of Saint Anthony of Padua: Architecture

 Sant'Antonio is a giant edifice without a precise architectural style.
 Over the centuries, it has grown under a variety of different influences as shown by the exterior details.
+It displays a strong influence of St Mark's Basilica in Venice.

 The new basilica was begun as a single-naved church, like that of St Francis of Assisi, with an apsidal chancel, broad transepts and two square nave bays roofed with hemispherical domes like that of San Marco, Venice.
 The exterior style is a mixing of mainly Romanesque and Byzantine elements, with some Gothic features.

 Later in the 13th century, the aisles were added in a more Gothic style, the length of each nave bay being divided into two aisle bays with pointed arches and quadripartite vaults.

 The eastern apse was also extended in the Gothic style, receiving a ribbed vault and nine radiating chapels in the French manner.
 Later also, the Treasury chapel was built in 1691 in the Baroque style by Filippo Parodi, a pupil of Bernini.

 Externally, the brick facade has a Romanesque central section which was extended outwards when the aisles were built, acquiring in the process four deep Gothic recesses and an elegant arcaded balcony which stretches across the broad front of the building.
 The facade gable shows little differentiation between the nave and aisle, screening the very large buttresses that have the same profile and form a richly sculptural feature when the building is viewed from the side.